Skip to main content

 Agencies listed below are interested in hiring parent caregivers.
 Use the search box to search by agency name or county.
 You can also filter by service area.
 Be sure to click "Add filter."

-Training for parents and guardians
+Trainings for parents and guardians

-ODDS will have an intro training for parents and guardians of the 155 children selected for the program.
-It will be online through Zoom.
+ODDS will have intro training sessions for parents and guardians of the 155 children selected for the program.
+It will be live and online through Zoom.
 You must register ahead of time.
 You will get a confirmation email with directions to join the training.
-Please attend one of the three sessions below.
-This training is required before you can become a paid parent provider.
+Please attend one of the three sessions.

-Children's Extraordinary Needs Waiver Parent Provider Training
+Children's Extraordinary Needs Program Parent Provider Training

 History of the program